normanjoyner/serf-rpc/README.md

 });
 ```

+All operations listed in the [Serf RPC docs](https://www.serf.io/docs/agent/rpc.html)
-All operations are supported, but not rigorously tested yet.
+are supported, but not all are rigorously tested yet.
+Methods with dashes in their names
+can either be called using bracket notation (e.g. `serf['members-filtered']`) or using
+their camel-cased aliases (e.g.`serf.membersFiltered(...)`).

 For specific details about these operations, consult the
 [official Serf RPC docs](http://www.serfdom.io/docs/agent/rpc.html).